jeremiah-shaulov/sig/README.md

 Computation functions can be async or return a Promise.
 While the Promise is pending, the signal enters busy state.
 In this state, the signal's `busy` property holds `true`, and the `value` property is the default value, or the last resolved value.
-The computation restarts on each change of the accessed signals.
+The computation restarts on each change of the accessed signals (if the signal has subscribers to value change).
 If it starts a new computation while a previous one is still pending, the previous one is ignored when it resolves, and you can provide cancellation function when you create the signal, that will be called to abort the previous computation.